AlessiaRinaldi/2D-plotter-manipulator/README.md

 Testing of the platform has been conducted on `Raspbian version 11.0` and later, as well as Ubuntu 22.02 and above.
 The prerequisites for the runtime environment include a minimum `Python 3.10 version`, and all additional Python package dependencies.

-Before installing dependencies, the command pip should be installed:
+Before installing dependencies, ensure the `pip` command is installed using the following:
 ```
 sudo apt install pip
 ```
-In _Raspberry pi 0_ there isn't enough memory space in the directory `/var/cache/apt/archives`, but it's possible to expand the filesystem to SD Card by doing `sudo raspi-config -> Advanced -> Expand Filesystem`.
+On the _Raspberry Pi 0_ there might be insufficient memory space in the directory `/var/cache/apt/archives`.
+To address the issue, expand the filesystem to SD Card by doing `sudo raspi-config -> Advanced -> Expand Filesystem`.

-It's also possible doing the same from the command line:
+The same is also achievable through the command line by executing:
 ```
 sudo raspi-config --expand-rootfs
 ```
-In order to start the serial communication, there is the need to install the `pyserial` module too:
+For initiating serial communication, it's necessary to install the `pyserial` using the command:
 ```
 pip install pyserial
 ```
-In this project, the `/dev/serial0` port is used.
-It should be enabled before the first running by editing the file `/boot/config.txt`.
-Add this line in the file:
+In this project, the `/dev/serial0` port is utilized.
+Before the first run, enable it by editing the file `/boot/config.txt` and add the following line:

 ```
 enable_uart=1
 ```
-Reboot the System and then all should be ready.
+Reboot the system, and everything should be set up and ready for execution.

 ### Files Organization
 ```